tobymarsden/adafruit-i2c-pwm-driver/README.md

 ## Installation

-Before installing the driver you need to **enable i2c on the Raspberry Pi**.<br/>
+Before installing the driver on a Raspberry Pi you need to **enable i2c**.<br/>
 Follow [these steps](http://ozzmaker.com/i2c/) to enable it while ignoring the Python related instructions: you do not need to install `libi2c-dev` and `python-smbus` (first and last set of instructions).

-The driver can **only be installed or built on a Raspberry Pi**.
-Installing it or building it in any other environement will fail due to the lack of i2c support.

 Install the driver with this command:
 ```
-npm i git://github.com/pozil/adafruit-i2c-pwm-driver.git
+npm i adafruit-i2c-pwm-driver-async
 ```

+The driver requires a i2c binding to run but the binding is kept apart from the project dependencies in order to support compilation on non Unix systems.
-Install the i2c driver with this command:
+Install the i2c binding dependency on a Raspberry Pi with this command:
 ```
-npm install i2c
+./install-i2c.sh
 ```

-The i2c dependency is kept apart from the project dependencies in order to support compilation on non Unix systems.
+Reminder: running this command will fail on non Unix systems.
+If you wish to develop on a non Unix system, use the `isMockDriver` flag (see documentation).

 ## Usage